TESTING SERVICES - General Information

 - Get help studying for ACT!
 Register for an ACT Prep Class offered by Continuing Education.
 Other ACT preparation information is available through ACT.

-- Class Registration begins Monday, March 20 for Summer AND Fall 2017 terms
+- Class Registration in progress for Fall 2017

 FOUR STEPS TO TEST - PLACEMENT TESTING

 Appointments Required (incoming new, transferring, or dual-enrolling students)

 1. APPLY FOR ADMISSIONS

 IF you have not submitted an online application for admission to the college, CLICK HERE to apply for admissions.
 YOU MUST HAVE A STUDENT G# TO TEST.

 2. VERIFY YOU’RE REQUIRED TO TEST / REVIEW FAQs